-A security policy is a class implementing the org.nuxeo.ecm.core.security.SecurityPolicy interface; it is recommended to extend org .nuxeo.ecm.core.security.AbstractSecurityPolicy for future compatibility.
+A security policy is a class implementing the org.nuxeo.ecm.core.security.SecurityPolicy $interface; it\ is\ strongly\ advised\ to\ extend\ \verb"org.nuxeo.ecm.core.security.
+AbstractSecurityP$ olicy for future compatibility.

-The class must be registered through the policies extension point of the org.nuxeo.ecm.core.security.SecurityService component
+The class must be registered through the policies extension point of the org.nuxeo.ecm.core. security.
+SecurityService component.

-A security policy has two important aspects, materialized by two different methods of the interface:
+A security policy has two important aspects, materialized by different methods of the interface:

-- how security is checked on a given document (method checkPermission), - how security is applied to NXQL searches (method getQueryTransformer).
+- how security is checked on a given document (method checkPermission), - how security is applied to NXQL and CMISQL searches (methods getQueryTransformer).